LartTyler/prometheus-client-bundle/README.md

     adapter: DaybreakStudios\PrometheusClient\Adapter\ApcuAdapter
 ```

-Where the base configuration should be placed will depend on your Symfony version.
-For 3.4 and older, this should be
-in `app/config/config.yml`.
-For newer Symfony versions (4.0 and greater), this should be
-`config/packages/dbstudios_prometheus.yaml`.
+A default configuration file should be created for you automatically.
+If it is not, you should create one at
+`config/packages/dbstudios/prometheus.yaml`.

 The value of `adapter` must be the ID of a service extending `DaybreakStudios\PrometheusClient\Adapter\AdapterInterface`.
 See the documentation for [`dbstudios/prometheus-client`](https://github.com/LartTyler/prometheus-client) for a list of
 built-in adapters.

 ## Configuration
-A complete, annotated configuration for this bundle may be found below.
+A complete, annotated configuration for this bundle is below.

 ```yaml
 dbstudios_prometheus: